-Fuel burning equipment requires proper ventilation and airflow to ensure the correct mix of fuel and oxygen for completion combustion.
+Fuel burning equipment requires proper ventilation and airflow to ensure the correct mix of fuel and oxygen for complete combustion.
 This is particularly important in today’s tightly constructed homes.

 3. Do not enclose equipment

-With the current popularity of home renovations, you should be aware that changes to the configuration of a room can restrict air flow to fuel burning equipment.
+With the current popularity of home renovations, you should be aware that changes to the configuration of a room can restrict airflow to fuel burning equipment.
 Confined space around equipment can result in dangerous levels of Carbon Monoxide.
-An expert can recommend solutions, such as transfer grills for improved airflow, louvered doors, introduction of outside air, or the installation of high efficiency furnaces and water heaters.
+An expert can recommend solutions, such as transfer grills for improved airflow, louvered doors, the introduction of outside air, or the installation of high-efficiency furnaces and water heaters.

 Questions?
 Just call us at 800-474-5200 and a manager will help.